Jeremy enjoys gaming when not helping manage the college he graduated from.

 It seems no collectible card game can resist the allure of including ever-beloved dragons: Pokemon has 'em, Yu-Gi-Oh loves them, and Magic: The Gathering, of course, follows suit.

 Yet out of Magic's thousands of cards, only a few dozen belong to this rare type, helping them feel majestic and fierce.
-Which ones are worth casting?
-These are the top ten dragon spells in Magic!
+Most need a fair chunk of mana, but bear flying and impressive combat stats.
+So, which mythical beasts are worth casting?
+These are the top 10 dragon spells in Magic: The Gathering!